An Easy, Well-Balanced Pasta That Features Crispy Pancetta

 - Garlic cloves: Because, garlic!

 - Dry white wine: To add some acidity and make the sauce.
+A Picpoul de Pinet would be fantastic!

 - Fresh mint: Don’t use dried, it won’t have the same bright flavor as fresh!

-- Flaky sea salt: For serving
+- Flaky sea salt, always!

 - Cook pasta in a large pot of salted water, being sure to reserve a bit of the cooking water before draining.